2020 New Jersey Democratic presidential primary

 The 2020 New Jersey Democratic presidential primary took place on July 7, 2020, alongside the Delaware primary, as part of the Democratic Party primaries for the 2020 presidential election.
 It was originally planned for June 2 together with four other primaries, but was moved due to the COVID-19 pandemic.
 The New Jersey primary was a semi-closed primary, with the state awarding 146 delegates, of which 126 were pledged delegates allocated on the basis of the results of the primary.

 Former vice president and presumptive nominee Joe Biden won nearly 85% of the vote and almost all delegates.
-While senator Bernie Sanders closely failed to reach the 15% threshold for statewide delegates, he would have received 9 district delegates according to the final vote count, but for unknown reasons (possibly due to little time left for the delegate selection) the New Jersey Democrats only awarded him 5 delegates.
+While senator Bernie Sanders closely failed to reach the 15% threshold for statewide delegates, he would have received 9 district delegates according to the final vote count, but for unknown reasons (possibly due to the counting of ballots only being finished in August, while delegates were selected by the state convention in July) the New Jersey Democrats only awarded him 5 delegates.